BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 The Executive Board shall consist of four (4) Officers, and the Chairperson of the three (3) committees.
 The officers are Chairperson, Vice Chairperson, Secretary and Treasurer.
 The three committees are Website/Social Media Committee, Conference Committee and Research Committee and the chairperson of each will sit on the board.

-Every effort will be made to ensure that Board Members are drawn from all regions of Europe (North, South, East and West), that at least one member is from a discipline other than occupational therapy and that at least one member is a student.
+Every effort will be made to ensure that board members are drawn from all regions of Europe (North, South, East and West), that at least one member is from a discipline other than occupational therapy and that at least one member is a student.
+All positions on the executive board are undertaken on a voluntary basis.

 SECTION 2.
 DUTIES OF THE EXECUTIVE BOARD

-The duties of the Executive Board will be:
+The duties of the executive board will be:

-a) To establish in line with the Bye Laws, a vision and direction for the network
+- a) To establish in line with the bye laws, a vision and direction for the network

-c) To oversee nominations and to supervise elections for all elected positions of Occupational Science Europe
+- c) To oversee nominations and to supervise elections for all elected positions of Occupational Science Europe

-d) To oversee and coordinate the workings and business of Occupational Science Europe
+- d) To oversee and coordinate the workings and business of Occupational Science Europe

 SECTION 3.
 BOARD MEMBERS

-The duties and responsibilities associated with each position will be mutually agreed between the board member and the other executive board members in line with the aims of Occupational Science Europe.
+The various positions on the board will be allocated between the board members by mutual agreement.
+The duties and responsibilities associated with each position will be mutually agreed upon between the board member and the other executive board members in line with the aims of Occupational Science Europe.

 SECTION 4.
 TERMS OF OFFICE

-Every effort will be made to ensure that the terms of office of the various Board Members will overlap, to ensure the good working of the Executive Board.
+Every effort will be made to ensure that the terms of office of the various board members will overlap, to ensure the good working of the executive board.

 SECTION 5.
 ELECTIONS

-Announcement of elections due to the completion of the term of office of Board Member(s) will be made by the board to the membership.
+Announcement of elections due to the completion of the term of office of board member(s) will be made by the board to the membership.

-Nomination forms will be made available to all members via the google group and other social media.
+Nomination forms will be made available to all members via the Google group and other social media.
 Members can self-nominate with at least one other member supporting their application.

 Following the closing date for nominations, members will be informed of the names of nominees and the procedure for electronic voting.
 All members will be eligible to vote.
+The electronic voting is a secret election.

 ARTICLE V